United States of Africa: Origins

+Kwame Nkrumah proposal

+Between 1957 and 1966, Kwame Nkrumah, the first President of Ghana, was a strong advocate for the creation of a Union of African States with a Common African Government.
+Guided by Pan-African ideals, Nkrumah believed that for Africa to truly achieve independence and development, its nations needed to unite both politically and economically.

+The All-African Peoples Conference, held in Accra, Ghana in 1958, marked a significant moment in the history of Pan-Africanism.
+Organized by Nkrumah and George Padmore, a Trinidadian writer and activist whom Nkrumah had appointed as his Advisor on African Affairs, the conference gathered representatives from across Africa and its diaspora and was the first time such an event had taken place on African soil, making it a pivotal occasion for Nkrumah to present his ambitious vision: the creation of a United States of Africa.

+However, his proposal faced strong resistance from other African leaders, who feared losing their sovereignty, as well as from Western powers, who opposed it due to their own vested interests.

 2009–2011 proposals

-In February 2009, upon being elected chairman of the 53-nation African Union in Ethiopia, Gaddafi told the assembled African leaders: "I shall continue to insist that our sovereign countries work to achieve the United States of Africa."
+In February 2009, upon being elected chairman of the 53-nation African Union in Ethiopia, Muammar Gaddafi told the assembled African leaders: "I shall continue to insist that our sovereign countries work to achieve the United States of Africa."
 The BBC reported that Gaddafi had proposed "a single African military force, a single currency and a single passport for Africans to move freely around the continent".
 Other African leaders stated they would study the proposal's implications, and re-discuss it in May 2009.

 The focus for developing the United States of Africa so far has been on building subdivisions of Africa - the proposed East African Federation can be seen as an example of this.
 Former President of Senegal, Abdoulaye Wade, had indicated that the United States of Africa could exist as early as 2017.
 The African Union, by contrast, has set itself the task of building a "united and integrated" Africa by 2025.
 Gaddafi had also indicated that the proposed federation may extend as far west as the Caribbean: Haiti, Jamaica, the Dominican Republic, the Bahamas and other islands featuring a large African diaspora, may be invited to join.

 Gaddafi also received criticism for his involvement in the movement, and lack of support for the idea from among other African leaders.
 A week before Gaddafi's death during the Libyan Civil War, South African President Jacob Zuma expressed relief at the regime's downfall, complaining that Gaddafi had been "intimidating" many African heads of state and government in an effort to gain influence throughout the continent and suggesting that the African Union will function better without Gaddafi and his repeated proposals for a unitary African government.

-After the death of Gaddafi

 Gaddafi was ultimately killed during the Battle of Sirte in October 2011.
 While some regard the project to have died with him, Robert Mugabe expressed interest in reviving the project.
 Following the 2017 Zimbabwean coup d'état, Mugabe resigned as President.
 On 6 September 2019, Mugabe died.